Free Connecticut Background Check Online (Includes Criminal Records)

 How Long Does a Background Check Take in Connecticut?

-The amount of time a background check takes depends on whether it’s Level 1 background checks, a Level 2 background check, or if the agency is requesting bulk background checks.
+The duration of a background check varies based on whether it’s a Level 1 background check, a Level 2 background check, or if the agency is requesting bulk background checks.

 Typically, online checks can take a few minutes to hours to return information.
 Mail-in requests can take up to two weeks, and walk-in requests can be handled in a few minutes to hours depending on how deep the searcher has to dig for the record.